mattmaynes2/aria/reports/proposal/proposal.md

 as well as a technical summary of the proposed solution.

 ## Motivation

+People spend a large amount of time in their homes, so any task in a home that becomes automated saves the building owner a substantial amount of effort.
+This is particularly important in case where someone has physical limitations preventing them from independently maintaining their house.
+A system which controls the living environment without requiring substantial configuration can give these people more independence, or allow their caregivers to focus on other priorities.

+There is also a place for automated environment control in a commercial setting.
+An example of this is in education buildings, where there are hundreds, if not thousands, of people in many different rooms at all times of day.
+Maintaining a single building in this situation requires full time staff.
+For example, during a lecture at sunset, an instructor may have to adjust the blinds and contact the maintenance staff to adjust the temperature at the same time each day.
+The cost and effort of this maintenance is multiplied for every building in a given institution.
+A system that tracks this activity and learns to handle it automatically would eliminate these issues.

 Supervised machine learning traditionally requires massive data sets with a map of inputs to expected outputs.
 It then requires tuning, either automated or manual to achieve a desired level